-Our subspecialty surgeons and providers provide compassionate, high-quality medical care to patients.
+Our subspecialty surgeons and providers give compassionate, high-quality medical care to patients.
 Interdepartmental consultation across 10 subspecialties and a strong commitment to research and teaching keep the department at the forefront of new developments in the diagnosis and treatment of patients with orthopedic and rehabilitation problems.

-Be the Musculoskeletal Provider of Choice, growing selected market share to drive direct margin to support clinical, education and research missions
+The Mission of the Wake Forest University Department of Orthopaedic Surgery and Rehabilitation is to be the musculoskeletal provider of choice.
+This is accomplished by growing selected market share to drive direct margin to support clinical, education and research missions.

 Why Wake Forest?

+Our faculty take great pride in serving as teachers, mentors and advisors to our residents and fellows, ensuring they become competent, independent surgeons, researchers and providers.
 Our partnership with WFU in a state-of-the-art biomechanics laboratory is the elite training destination for high level pitchers with science and medicine transforming baseball.
 Research output includes over 300 pitchers with completed biomechanic evaluations by the academic team.

 Our gait lab partnership with WSSU uses state-of-the-art technology and research to investigate rehabilitation approaches.

 We also have a first of its kind relationship with the VA System in Salisbury and Kernersville, North Carolina and have both orthopaedic faculty and residents always on site.

 Our surgeons and providers are extensively trained and perform more than 20,000 surgeries annually across 11 distinct sections: